lullaby6/lullaby6/README.md

 # console.log('Hi! :wave:')

-I am a Software Developer, my focus is on web development, but i also like the development of videogames, desktop applications, artificial intelligence and even cybersecurity, really i like programming and informatic world!
+I am a Software Developer, my focus is on web development, but i also like the development of videogames, desktop applications, artificial intelligence, mc mods, plugins and datpacks and even cybersecurity, really i like programming and informatic world!

 ## contact => {
   - [LinkedIn](https://www.linkedin.com/in/luciano-brumer/)